14 stages of the loan cycle every student goes through

 When you feel like you're swimming in cash and you've racked up a few G&Ts, it's often time for the generous soul within you to emerge.
 Shots all round?

 If you are splashing the cash, at least make sure you're only buying for your genuine bezzies – and impress upon them the importance of getting you a drink afterwards.
 It's only fair, after all.

 Then watch rent payments ruin your riches

 One minute you're rolling in it, and the next minute it's ALL GONE.
 And probably not because you had the party of the century, unfortunately.

 Once your rent and bills have left your account, you can be left feeling like it was gone before you even had chance to make friends!

 If you're keen to stretch out your loan as far as it can possibly go, make sure you check out our guides on how to get the best deal on your energy bills.
-That way, there's more spare for funzies!
+That way, there's more spare for all the lols.

 Wondering exactly why you bought ALL the things

-When did you ever decide you like leopard print anyway?!
-Who knows what you were thinking when you bought all this stuff, but in the cold light of day and with a bare bank account – regret will be looming.
+When did you decide you even liked leopard print anyway?!
+Who knows what you were thinking when you bought all this stuff, but in the cold light of day – and with a bare bank account – regret will be looming.